What is a function in Python?

 >>> print(greet("May")) Hello, May.
 Good morning!
 None

 Scope of a variable is the portion of a program where the variable is recognized.
-Parameters and variables defined inside a function is not visible from outside.
+Parameters and variables defined inside a function are not visible from outside the function.
 Hence, they have a local scope.

 They are destroyed once we return from the function.
 Hence, a function does not remember the value of a variable from its previous calls.